14 July 2021

-With the 2022 edition of the Composing Competition now open, we thought that taking a look back at the most recent winning piece may inspire you to give it a shot...
+We thought that taking a look back at the most recent winning piece may inspire you to give it a shot next year...

 Slow-burning intensity, mystical harmonies and a story with bubbles: a unique and winning combination for a new piano piece, according to Erica Worth and her fellow judges of this year’s 2021 Composing Competition.

 The best things in life don’t come easy.
 That’s how we felt about this winner.
 Written by piano teacher Patrick Dailly, Our Mortal World bristles with alternating time signatures, challenging harmonies, accidentals, changing tempi – and even bubble illustrations.

 Was it personal anxiety, freedom of time or lockdown restrictions that inspired so many Pianist readers to get down to work?
 Impossible to say, but when the deadline was up, we had received an astonishing 152 entries.
 They ran the gamut of types, levels and styles, from the simplest of tonal waltzes to polyrhythmic blues numbers and hair-raising glissando-ridden etudes.

 The judging process also required some adjustment.
 Unlike our usual meeting around a table with a piano to the side, five of us tuned into Zoom one December morning to play through, and chat through, the 20 shortlisted scores.